-AEMO recommends a kick-off meeting between all parties (Connection Applicant, NSP and AEMO), after the NSP and AEMO have reviewed the initial data and information.
+AEMO recommends a kick-off meeting between all parties (Connection Applicant, NSP and AEMO).
+In order to facilitate a timely outcome AEMO recommends organising this meeting promptly after AEMO confirms that the capability assessment has commenced.
 This meeting can be used to establish an effective project management framework to foster a collaborative working arrangement, including: